Cryio/Wifi-CSI-Based-Activity-Recognition/README.md

 - The project is currently in progress, and the initial results show promising recognition of activities such as **walking**, **sitting**, and **standing** using a combination of CSI and audio data.
 - **Accuracy and F1 Score** metrics will be updated as the training progresses on the full dataset.

 ---

-## Future Work

-- **Real-Time Recognition**: Implementing real-time CSI and audio processing for activity detection on edge devices like the Raspberry Pi.
-- **Multimodal Data Fusion**: Further experiments to fuse CSI data with additional environmental sensors, such as motion or light sensors, for more accurate activity detection.

----

 ## References